stephenlprice/tableau-webhooks/README.md

   >
 </p>

 Once the need is identified, developers can start by configuring a webhook on Tableau using REST API [CRUD methods](https://help.tableau.com/current/api/rest_api/en-us/REST/rest_api_ref_notifications.htm) for webhooks.
-At the same time developers can prototype automation logic in Tableau Webhooks in the `webhooks.py` module.
+At the same time developers can prototype automation logic in Tableau Webhooks by adding code to the corresponding event handler in the `webhooks.py` module.
 By default all supported event types have empty placeholders in this file, allowing you to provide your own way to handle Tableau events.

 Tableau Webhooks have a [test endpoint](https://help.tableau.com/current/developer/webhooks/en-us/docs/webhooks-get-started.html) that can be used to trigger sample payloads which is very useful for developing these integrations.

 You can also run [Tableau Webhooks locally](#local-usage) in development mode.
-Developers can then use `curl` or [Postman](#postman-collection) to send realistic payloads to the local server to prototype event handling and running real workflows without having to push code to production.
+Developers can then use `curl` or [Postman](#postman-collection) to send realistic payloads to the local server to prototype event handling and to run real workflows without having to push code to production.

+The following tree diagram highlights the most important files for Tableau Webhooks containing it's core functionality.
+The server routes are defined in `index.py`.
+We recommend that you keep this file minimal for readibility and maintainability.
+Therefore, workflows are defined under the `modules` folder.
+This is where you will find `webhooks.py` defining webhook event handlers.
+Notice that `index.py` declares a route called `/webhook` which receives `POST` requests and then uses a function from `webhooks.py` to handle all incoming payloads.

 ```bash
 .